cylammarco/ASPIRED/README.md

 11. [x] Save diagnostic plots in [these formats](https://plotly.com/python/renderers/#setting-the-default-renderer).
 12. [x] Save data in FITS (with header information) or ascii (csv).

+See the examples of these use cases at [aspired-example](https://github.com/cylammarco/ASPIRED-example/).

 ## Dependencies
 * python >= 3.6
 * numpy